Carlos Correa Player Props: Twins vs. Orioles

-On Saturday, Carlos Correa (.233 on-base percentage in past 10 games, 59 points below season-long percentage) and the Minnesota Twins play the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
-First pitch is at 4:05 PM ET.
+On Sunday, Carlos Correa (.233 on-base percentage in past 10 games, 59 points below season-long percentage) and the Minnesota Twins face the Baltimore Orioles, whose starting pitcher will be Cole Irvin.
+First pitch is at 12:05 PM ET.

-He strung together two hits (going 2-for-4 with a double) in his last appearance against the Orioles.
+He had a one-hit performance in his previous game (1-for-4) against the Orioles.

 Carlos Correa Game Info & Props vs. the Orioles